RPG-Paper-Maker/Documentation/docs/basics/map-editor-basics.md

 * `Depth`: The map depth number of squares (Y axe < 0).
 * `Music`: The music that is played in the background when entering the map.
 * `Background sound`: The background that is played in the background with the music.
 This can be wind, rain, etc.
+* `Camera prop.
+ID`: The camera property ID used when entering the map.
 * `Sky color`: The color used for the sky.
+* `Map startup reactions`: You can configure here particular things happening when entering the map.
+We will se later how to do that thanks to objects.
+* `Battles`: **(not implemented yet)**

 ## Move cursor / grid / camera